-These results show a curve relating ether concentration and response
+These results show a curve relating ether concentration and response of concentrations are measured on a single heart (fig. 15).

-(fig. 63) which is just the same as the relation between concentration of narcotic (ethyl urethane) and percentage depression produced that is found when a series
+(fig. 63) which is just the same as the relation between concentration of narcotic (ethyl urethane) and percentage depression produced that is found when a series of concentrations are measured as a